PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{lstlisting} \

 ### Circles
 To create a circle, only two parameters are required.
 The center point of the circle, as well as a radius in meters.
-Creation of the actual circle object is done inside a T-SQL procedure, and achieved using the **Point.STBuffer(radius)** call, which builds a circle from a given point.
+Creation of the actual circle object is done inside a T-SQL procedure, and achieved using the \lstinline!Point.STBuffer(radius)! call, which builds a circle from a given point.

 ### Roads
 To create a road, a line of coordinates, similar to how trips are processed, is provided in the request to the web server.
-Alongside these coordinates a road width is provided, which in turn serves as the parameter provided to the **STBuffer(width)** method.
-The resulting object has a **.Reduce(1)** method applied to itself afterwards, which is used to simplify the road polygon and optimize performance across the whole system.
+Alongside these coordinates a road width is provided, which in turn serves as the parameter provided to the \lstinline!STBuffer(width)! method.
+The resulting object has a \lstinline!.Reduce(1)! method applied to itself afterwards, which is used to simplify the road polygon and optimize performance across the whole system.

 ## Performance optimization on the backend
 After performing multiple tests using various tools as described in the chapter *Testing*, a conclusion was reached that the database bottlenecked the system the most.
 Therefore, two ways were found to counteract this issue.